muhammadadeelzahid/GPS-Parser/README.md

 3. If the checksum is valid, call the `parse_gps_data` function to extract the individual parameters.
 4. Access the extracted GPS data from the `GPSData` struct fields.

-Refer to the example in the `main.c` file for a usage demonstration.
+Refer to the example in the `hello_world_main.c` file for a usage demonstration.